 Why Can't We Be Friends?
 (50th Anniversary Collector's Edition)

-Following its release last week on vinyl for Record Store Day, the expanded 50th anniversary edition of WAR's seminal 1975 album Why Can't We Be Friends? (featuring the hit title track and "Low Rider") arrives on 3CD and digital formats.
+Following its release on vinyl for Record Store Day, the expanded 50th anniversary edition of WAR's seminal 1975 album Why Can't We Be Friends? (featuring the hit title track and "Low Rider") arrives on 3CD and digital formats.
 This expanded edition has been remastered from the original tapes by Bernie Grundman, with the core album presented on CD 1.
-The second and third discs, The Making of 'Why Can't We Be Friends?,' comprise outtakes ("Zorro," "Roam and Ramble," "Oatmeal Box");
+The second and third discs, The Making of 'Why Can't We Be Friends?,' comprise outtakes ("Zorro," "Roam and Ramble," "Oatmeal Box"); unedited

 Thank U Very Much: Cherry Red, Esoteric Release Comprehensive "Box of Scaffold"